OECD sees French reforms boosting GDP growth 0.3 percent points per year

 Such gains would be a far from negligible boost for the euro zone's second-biggest economy, which the OECD estimates will grow only 0.4 percent this year and 1.0 percent next year.

-However, the OECD said the growth boost depended on quick implementation of the proposed reforms, which include phasing out 30 billion euros ($38.46 billion) in payroll tax on companies.
+However, the OECD said the growth boost depended on quick implementation of the proposed reforms, which include phasing out 30 billion euros (23.88 billion British pounds) in payroll tax on companies.

 The OECD said it was also crucial to go ahead with plans to introduce competition into professions currently enjoying monopoly-like status, which have already triggered protests from notaries and pharmacists.